 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
 Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Center install files to your computer.
-Do this before formatting the card. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
-For details about formatting, see the instructions that come with the FlashAir card. - 1.
+Do this before formatting the card. - 1.
 Press [ON/OFF] (Power) to turn on the camera and then press [SET]. - 2.
 Use [▲] and [▼] to select the second Control Panel option from the bottom (MENU) and then press [SET] (page 31). - 3.
-Use [◀] and [▶] to select the "Set Up" tab. - 4.
+Use [◄] and [▶] to select the "Set Up" tab. - 4.
 Use [▲] and [▼] to select "Format" and then press [▶]. - 5.
 Use [▲] and [▼] to select "Format" and then press [SET].